 Given that the maximum load that can be carried in the river (i.e., the TMDL) at any given time is calculated as the target concentration times flow, the maximum load on any individual day is determined by the daily flow present.
-The TMDL is shown graphically as a load duration curve (Figures 7 and 8) where the flow values for each flow duration interval are multiplied by the target TSS concentration of 47 mg/l.
-Individual TSS samples are noted on the graphs with a blue diamond and correspond to the daily flow duration interval that they were taken on utilizing the SWAT derived flow duration interval.
+The TMDL is shown graphically as a load duration curve (Figure 6) where the flow values for each flow duration interval are multiplied by the target TSS concentration of 47 mg/l.
+Individual TSS samples are noted on Figure 6 with a blue diamond and correspond to the daily flow duration interval that they were taken on utilizing the SWAT derived flow duration interval.

-Methodology for Waste load Allocation
+Methodology for Wasteload Allocation (WLA)

-• WLAs are calculated for each of the seven (7) WWTFs and can be found in Table 4 (page 14).
-For the purpose of summarizing the load allocations and reserve capacity, the WWTFs will be lumped into one WWTF allocation.
+• A WLA was calculated for the city of Campbell's WWTF and can be found in Table 4.
 The WLA was determined based on the permitted daily load of TSS.
-Although a daily WLA is assigned to these facilities, it is important to note that discharge occurs only during specified days during the year (March 1 through June 30 and September 15 through December 31).
+Although a daily WLA is assigned to this facility, it is important to note that discharges occur only during specified days during the year (April 1 through June 15 and September 15 through December 15).

-The total daily loading capacity in the low flow, dry, and mid-range (in one instance) zones are very small due to the occurrence of very low flows in the long-term flow estimates.
-Consequently, the WLA exceeds the total daily loading capacity of the stream in these flow zones.
+The total daily loading capacity in the low flow zone is very small due to the occurrence of very low flows in the modeled long-term flow records.
+Consequently, the WLA exceeds the total daily loading capacity of the stream in the low flow zone.
 Of course, actual WWTF loads could never exceed the total load in the stream as it is a component of it.
-For the lower flow zones the calculated MOS would take up all of the remaining allocation capacity.
+For the low flow zone the calculated MOS would take up all of the remaining allocation capacity.
 To account for this unique situation only, the WLAs and LAs are expressed as an equation rather than an absolute number.
 That equation is simply: